Skip to content

 Information about the company

-Now that you have read all the information about how to adapt to a new culture, how to organize your daily life and how to behave in the right way you should also try to find out more about the company you will be working for.
+Now that you have read about how to adapt to a new culture, how to organize your daily life and how to behave in the right way you should also try to find out more about the company you will be working for.

 The first step is to ask the coordinator in your school if he can provide some information.
 He will know what kind of work you will have to perform and also know details about the hosting organization.
 If you still want to know more, use the internet.
 Most companies have their own web pages where you can learn more about the size of the enterprise, the products they produce, how many employees they have, etc. It is also a good idea to write down some questions which you can ask in your introductory interview in the company.